conoroshea1996/Dashboard/README.md

 - ### Dark Mode
   A dark mode which will allow the user to toggle from a light background to a darker background to make it more acessible for all users

+## Technologies Used

+- HTML5
+- CSS3 / CSS Grid
+- Javascript / Jquery
+- D3.js
+  D3 is a JavaScript library for visualizing data with HTML, SVG, and CSS.
+- Dc.js
+  Dc is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
+It leverages d3 to render charts in CSS-friendly SVG format.
+Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction.
+- Crossfilter
+  Crossfilter is a JavaScript library for exploring large multivariate datasets in the browser.

 ## Testing